goktugkorkulu/Machine-Learning-Pipeline-for-Credit-Risk-Analysis/README.md

 ## Experiments

 The project conducts experiments to evaluate the performance of the implemented algorithms.
 The results of hyperparameter tuning and model validation are analyzed.
-Learning curves, accuracy and loss curves, and summary tables are provided to showcase the
+Learning curves, accuracy and loss curves, and summary tables are provided.